-- 9. In the Commissioner's view, the phrase "anything occurring on liquidation", in particular the words "on liquidation", refer to a period.
+- 1. The purpose of this Ruling is to clarify the first step legally necessary to achieve liquidation when a request is made to the Registrar of Companies to remove a company with surplus assets from the New Zealand register of companies under s 318(1)(d) of the Companies Act 1993. - 2.
+In the Commissioner's view, liquidation of a company is a process.
+Therefore, the phrase "anything occurring on liquidation", in particular the words "on liquidation", refer to a period.
 That period starts with the occurrence of the first step legally necessary to achieve liquidation.
-The Commissioner considers that when a removal request is made under section 318(1)(d) of the Companies Act 1993, the first step legally necessary to achieve liquidation will ordinarily be the passing of the resolution to cease business, pay all creditors, distribute surplus assets, and to then request removal from the register.
-That step starts the period specified in paragraph (b)(i) of the definition of "liquidation" in section YA 1.
-Anything done after that step to enable liquidation occurs "on liquidation" for the purposes of the Income Tax Act. - 10.
-Therefore, on a short-form liquidation any capital distributions a company makes after the passing of a resolution to enable liquidation will be made "on the liquidation of the company" and may be excluded from being dividends under section CD 26.
+The Commissioner considers that, when a removal request is made under s 318(1)(d) of the Companies Act 1993, the first step legally necessary to achieve liquidation will ordinarily be the passing of the resolution to cease business, pay all creditors, distribute surplus assets and to then request removal from the register.
+Alternatively, the first step legally necessary may be another overt decision-making act that is provided for in a company's constitution to adopt a course of action that will end in the removal of the company from the register. - 3.
+That step starts the period specified in para (b)(i) of the definition of "liquidation" in s YA 1.
+Anything done after that step to enable liquidation occurs "on liquidation" for the purposes of the Income Tax Act 2007. - 4.
+Therefore, on a short-form liquidation, any capital distributions a company makes after the passing of a resolution to enable liquidation will be made "on the liquidation of the company" and may be excluded from being dividends under s CD 26.